lordofwizard/pastry_crust/README.md

 http://localhost:8080
 ```

-You will be greeted with the RustySweet Paste webpage.
+You will be greeted with the Pastry_Crust webpage.

 ### Submitting a Paste